 The Drug Awareness and Education Program was implemented in 1987.
 This program, designed to educate the County's youth regarding the dangers of illegal drugs, is provided to every child attending a public elementary school within the Sheriff's primary and contractual jurisdictions, as well as all private schools countywide.
-Funding for this program is provided by the non-profit Drug Use is Life Abuse Organization, as well as monies seized pursuant to asset forfeiture by the Orange County Sheriff Department's narcotic enforcement efforts.
+Funding for this program is provided by the non-profit

+Drug Use is Life Abuse Organization, as well as monies seized pursuant to asset forfeiture by the Orange County Sheriff Department's narcotic enforcement efforts.

 The Department also houses "Project: No Gangs."
-Founded by the Chief's of Police and Sheriff's Association in 1992, this educational program is funded by the non-profit Drug Use is Life Abuse Organization.
-This project targets elementary level school children in an effort to teach them about the consequences of gang membership and association.
+Founded by the Chiefs of Police and Sheriff's Association in 1992, this educational program is funded by the non-profit Drug Use is Life Abuse Organization.
+This project targets elementary school children to teach them about the consequences of gang membership and association.